-The Board of Directors assumes the oversight responsibilities concerning the management and control of all risks affecting Banking Circle, its risk frameworks, controls, as well as processes associated with Banking Circle's operations, including credit, counterparty, market, interest rate risk in the banking book (the "IRRBB"), liquidity, asset encumbrance, operational, reputational, information and security, compliance, model and business risks.
+The Board of Directors assumes the oversight responsibilities concerning the management and control of all risks affecting Banking Circle, its risk frameworks, controls, as well as processes associated with Banking Circle's operations, including credit, counterparty, market, investment, interest rate risk in the banking book (the "IRRBB"), liquidity, asset encumbrance, operational, reputational, information and security, compliance, model and business risks.
 The Board of Directors ensures, via its oversight responsibilities, the operational effectiveness of the internal control and risk management frameworks.
 The Board of Directors defines the overall Risk Appetite and sets out the principles on how the Risk Appetite is being managed.
-The Board of Directors decides on the Risk Appetite Framework, including the Risk Appetite Statements, as well as accompanying quantitative measures and limits.